adamw17/GhostScope/README.md

 # GhostScope
-An hobby OS watchtower to learn kernel dev and reverse engineer
+An hobby OS watchtower to learn kernel dev and reverse engineering

-*A personal journey into kernel development, reverse engineering, malware analysis, and system introspection — built in small daily steps.*
+*A personal journey into kernel development, reverse engineering, malware analysis, and system introspection — built in small steps.*

 GhostScope is a growing toolkit and learning laboratory for: